 (f) Lastly, keep a written or other visual that describes the aspects of your vision.
 Keep it handy for modification along the way (no vision is rigid) and keep it where you can see it every day.

-Now that you have a starter vision of professional self, Part 2 in this blog series will provide the next steps in your Professional Innovation.
+Now that you have a starter vision of professional self, this blog series of four parts will provide the next steps in your Professional Innovation.